addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 * It is not uncommon for modern MVC/MV* frameworks to provide a means of grouping Models together.
 In Backbone, these groups are called "Collections."
 Managing Models in groups allows us to write application logic based on notifications from the group when a Model within the group changes.
 This avoids the need to manually observe individual Model instances.
 We'll see this in action later in the book.

 * If you read older texts on MVC, you may come across a description of Models as also managing application "state."
 In JavaScript applications state has a specific meaning, typically referring to the current state of a view or sub-view on a user's screen at a fixed time.
-State is a topic which is regularly discussed when looking at Single-page applications, where the concept of state needs to be simulated.
+State is an important topic to consider when writing single-page applications.
+In JavaScript apps we care about state memory - that is, recalling a previous state or sharing it with someone else.

 #### Views